TheDElement/VisionAI-main/README.md

 - **Backend:** Node.js (Express.js for REST APIs)
 - **Database:** MongoDB (NoSQL database for scalable storage of user data and logs)
 - **Cloud Infrastructure:** AWS (S3 for image storage, Lambda for real-time processing, and CloudWatch for monitoring)

 ---

+### **Data Source Information**
+- **Type:** Multi-user input
+- **Details:** The application uses a remote MongoDB database to store user data, including query logs, image metadata, and authentication details.
+It requires unique user identification for managing personalized settings and secure data sharing.
+Captured images are stored in AWS S3 buckets for processing and retrieval.
+- **Difficulty Level:** Medium

+---